912-Danciu-Diana/HotelReservations/README.md

 ## Usage

 To use the API, clone this repository, run `npm install` to install all necessary dependencies and run `node index.js` to start the server.

-## Note

-All endpoints are designed to handle asynchronous operations and error scenarios, ensuring robustness and reliability.